 Help!
 My Toddler Is A Picky Eater

-We’ve got just the tips to get you and your toddler through the “picky eater” stage and get mealtime back on track.
-Follow Moms on Call’s week by week guide and put the battle on the back burner!
+Follow along with Moms on Call’s week by week guide and put the mealtime battle on the back burner!

 - This is a normal daily activity.

 - Try to keep the focus off of them while eating.

 - No need to over celebrate every bite